“Sorry you dropped out. Can you repeat that?”

 If performance isn’t up to speed

 Pexip has some in-call tricks up its sleeve to deal with connection issues.
-In-call down speeding intelligently recognises network packet loss and adjusts download speed in the call to maintain call quality and user experience.
-The call up speeds automatically once the network is back to normal.
+In-call down speeding intelligently recognizes network packet loss and adjusts download speed in the call to maintain call quality and user experience.
+The call-up speeds automatically once the network is back to normal.

 What I run

 As a Pexip support engineer, I need a wired LAN connection available as the wifi from my home router doesn’t provide the bandwidth I need to do my job.
-If your work from home set up is temporary, you can likely get by on your wifi if you’re in good range of your router (and everyone has paused Netflix).
-But if you’re spending most of your work time logged in remotely from the spare bedroom and others at home are using the network, it might be time for a wired connection.
+If your work-from-home set up is temporary, you can likely get by on your wifi if you’re in a good range of your router (and everyone has paused Netflix).
+But if you spend most of your work time logged in remotely from the spare bedroom, and others at home are using the network, it might be time for a wired connection.

 My system specs as a Pexip support engineer:

-- running a 100 Mbps connection with 40 Mbps upload speed
+- running a 100 Mbps connection with a 40 Mbps upload speed

 - using a Wifi router with advanced granular configuration options